marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 [PSA](https://www.psapretrial.org/), an algorithm developed by [ArnoldVentures](https://www.arnoldventures.org/), is now widely used in several jurisdictions for this purpose.
 A [report](https://www.mdrc.org/sites/default/files/PSA_New_Jersey_Report_%231.pdf) shows that the adoption of PSA in New Jersey as part of the [Criminal Justice Reform](https://njcourts.gov/courts/criminal/reform.html) has "reduced the length of time defendants spend in jail in the month following arrest."
 There was  a [20% reduction](https://www.njcourts.gov/courts/assets/criminal/cjrreport.pdf) in the pre-trial jail population in 2017 after PSA was adopted.
 The ACLU of New Jersey [endorsed](https://www.aclu-nj.org/theissues/criminaljustice/pretrial-justice-reform) the reform because it ended the pre-trial system of money and bail that disproportionately harms the poor.

-But, perhaps, the most famous and most discussed algorithmic tool for pre-trial crime prevention is [COMPAS](https://en.wikipedia.org/wiki/COMPAS_(software)).
+But, perhaps, the most famous and discussed algorithmic tool for pre-trial crime prevention is [COMPAS](https://en.wikipedia.org/wiki/COMPAS_(software)).
 It was at the center of a controversy about what it means for an algorithm to be fair.